+44 (0) 207 252 3900 [email protected]

 A tripod is an essential element for blur-free images because it reduces the likelihood of motion blur or crooked angles from holding the camera in your hand.
 Instead, use a tripod to perfectly set up your shot.

 The level of your camera should be straight without being tilted in any direction.
 Even a slight tilt will require correction during the editing process, so make sure that your camera is not tilted up, down, or to either side.

 Most cameras have a built-in level you can locate through the viewfinder.
 To find the built-in level, just look for the lines across the focusing screen that move and tilt as the camera tilts.
-For precise leveling, a hot shoe bubble level can provide accurate focus beyond the lines in the viewfinder.
+For precise levelling, a hot shoe bubble level can provide accurate focus beyond the lines in the viewfinder.

 For wider shots, make use of panorama by setting up your camera vertically on the tripod.
 Be sure to rotate the camera evenly and overlap the scene in each shot.

 Then, making sure you adequately overlap the scene in each shot, do your best to make the camera rotate on a perfectly level, horizontal plane, with the pivot point being roughly where the lens meets the camera.

 The pivot point should be right where the lens connects to the camera.
 Take note of the pivot point in a test shot to avoid convex distortion that results from the pivot point being too close or too far.

 Photos with more than two walls can create an awkward and distorted image unless you are careful with adjusting the level and remain mindful of the lines from other items in the room.

 If you must take a photo with three walls, then check the alignment of all items in the viewfinder before releasing the shutter.
 As long as the items are aligned and the camera is positioned at the proper level, breaking the ‘Rule of Thirds’ is permissible.

 For professional quality photos, keep vertical lines properly aligned while shooting.
 Avoid pointing down or up to ensure proper alignment.